x75/x75.github.io/_posts/2020-12-19-dynatropes.md

 ### TODO
 - add fm/jcl logos and fandom wiki pic as dynatrope examples
 - add reference to teleology in Context section re: BEAM goal seeking behavior
+- see new scientist, 19/26 December 2020 p.51: Vermeji argues that
+  evolution is getting better at producing new.
+"Organisms have, on the whole, become more energetic over time," he says.
+It is known, for instance, that the veins running through the leaves of flowering plants have become more densely packed over millions of years, meaning modern flowering plants can extract more energy from sunlight than their ancestors could 100 million years ago.
+Similarly, "the average metabolic rates of things like snails and clams and many more organisms have increased over time", says Vermeji.

 ### Changes
 - updates 2020-12-21